star-bnl/star-sw/StRoot/PWGTools/BadRunQA/README.md

 ## Installation

 To install the software, follow these steps:
-The EASY way (Linux only.
-For Windows and Mac, use the recommended way):
+The EASY way (Linux with python version >= 3.11 only.
+For Windows, Mac or Linux with older python, use the recommended way):
 1. Run the following command: `pip3 install -r requirements.txt`

 The RECOMMENDED way (works across platforms):
 1. Install miniconda from https://docs.conda.io/en/latest/miniconda.html
+2. Create d dedicated environment using environment.yml called "QA":

+`conda env create -n "QA" --file enviornment.yml`

+That should be it.
+IF it doesn't work, it means the recommended package versions doesn't work in your machine.
+Do the following 3 steps instead,

 2. Create a dedicated environment by running the following command to create an environment called “QA”:

 `conda config --add channels conda-forge`